cookpate/aws-greengrass-sdk-lite/docs/BUILD.md

-# Building `aws-greengrass-sdk-lite` and its samples
+# Building `aws-greengrass-component-sdk` and its samples

 This document will walk you through building the SDK, as well as the included sample Greengrass v2 components.